 The design of the Shore Assist allows placement of the air-cooled unit in an enclosed space such as a cabin locker, sail locker or engine room.
 Intake air should be drawn in from the cabin area to insure the coolest, driest air supply.
 Standard 4" duct hose may be used.
 Discharge does not need ducting if a vent in the area allows warm air to escape.
 Intake ducting from the exterior of the boat will cause damp salt air to be drawn in reducing unit life.
 This will also increase below deck moisture.
-The SA-I is extremely quiet.
+Unlike the standard SA-I, the SA-II has a higher noise level.
+Please consider this when locating the SA-II in the cabin area.

-An unducted SA-I in a poorly ventilated small space will heat the air, lowering the capacity of the unit and possibly causing damage by overheating the compressor.
+An unducted SA-II in a poorly ventilated small space will heat the air, lowering the capacity of the unit and possibly causing damage by overheating the compressor.

 Service access and installation requires that the front and left end (inlet/outlet side) be exposed.
-The duct hose will require 4 inches of clearance past the end of the SA-I.
+The duct hose will require 4 inches of clearance past the end of the unit.

 Mount the Shore Assist level.
 The compressor is at the bottom.
 The unit may be bulkhead or platform mounted.
-Pilot holes have been predrilled for the # 8 x 3/8" self-taping screws and aluminum angle clips, included with the system.
+Pilot holes have been predrilled for the #8 x 3/8" self-taping screws and aluminum angle clips, included with the system.